DelphinKdl/Vodafone-customer-churn-ML-prediction/README.md

 ### What problem did I solve?:

-Telecom companies like Vodafone face significant losses from customer churn, when customers leave for competitors.
-Each lost customer reduces lifetime value, increases acquisition costs, and hurts brand loyalty.
+Telecom companies like Vodafone lose significant revenue due to customer churn, when customers leave for competitors.
+Each lost customer decreases lifetime value, raises acquisition costs, and weakens brand loyalty.

 ### Why does it matter?:
-Retaining customers is far more cost-effective than acquiring new ones.
-Predicting churn early allows the business to take targeted actions (e.g., retention campaigns, personalized offers) and significantly reduce churn-related revenue loss.
+Retaining existing customers is far more cost-effective than acquiring new ones.
+Early churn prediction allows the business to take proactive actions (e.g., retention campaigns, personalized offers) to reduce revenue loss and improve satisfaction.

 ## Project Goal:
-**Build a machine learning model that predicts whether a customer is likely to churn** allowing Vodafone to take proactive action to retain them.
+**Build a machine learning model that predicts whether a customer is likely to churn** enabling Vodafone to take proactive action to retain them.

 ## My Approach
 ### Exploratory Data Analysis (EDA):